 How To Get Terroristic Threat Charges Dropped

-To achieve a successful outcome in a terroristic threats case, I thoroughly examine all evidence, including a complete analysis of all possible legal defenses.
-But, first, you must meet with an experienced Pennsylvania criminal defense attorney to discuss the case’s facts and prepare an aggressive defense.
+To achieve a successful outcome in a terroristic threats case, I thoroughly examine all evidence, including a complete review of all possible legal defenses.
+We will meet in person to discuss the case’s facts and prepare an aggressive defense.

 Prove the Accuser is Lying About the Alleged Terroristic Threat

-In many cases, the core objective of your legal defense strategy is to prove that the complainant fabricated the accusation.
-Regrettably, it is not uncommon for individuals to falsely report a terroristic threat to the police.
+In many cases, the sole objective of your legal defense strategy is to prove that the complainant fabricated the accusation.
+It’s a sad reality that individuals often falsely report such threats to the authorities.

 The reasons a person might make a false terroristic threat report to the police include the following: